-I nursed my baby for comfort in one way or another for the whole year that I breastfed and I am glad that I did.
+I nursed my baby for comfort (and I used a pacifier too!😉) in one way or another for the whole year that I breastfed and I am glad that I did.
 It’s an amazing feeling to know that you can soothe your baby better than anything else can.
 If you are ok with comforting your baby with your breast, then do it.
 The only warning I give you is that past the newborn stage, you might want to stop nursing to sleep.

 10. Practice Makes Perfect

-Throughout pregnancy, when we’ve made the decision to breastfeed our baby, we imagine blissfully nursing our little bundle of joy and gladly waking up in the middle of the night because, well, it’s expected.
+Throughout pregnancy, when you’ve made the decision to breastfeed your baby, you might imagine blissfully nursing our little bundle of joy and gladly waking up in the middle of the night because, well, it’s expected.
 But what happens when it’s not easy, regardless of how prepared we thought we were?

 Newsflash — it rarely is.
 All of those mammas that you see breastfeeding all willy-nilly like it doesn’t take a second thought also went through the same frustrations that you’re going through now and they made it out alive.